 About

 The text has been created from the transcription by Dean K Worcester completed in 1948.
 It consists of approximately 420, 000 words.
 The original of this transcript is held by Yale University Library in their manuscript and archive collections .
 In addition, a photocopy is held by the East Sussex Record Office at The Keep (ref: AMS 6532/1-5).
-The Worcester text is a much fuller version than that edited by David Vaisey and initially published in 1984.[1]
-However, the transcript is not a full and accurate version.
+The Worcester text is a fuller version than that edited by David Vaisey and initially published in 1984.[1]
+However, this transcript is not a full and accurate version.
 After the entry for August 13 1755 Worcester notes:

 Hereafter omissions will be indicated by dots (… ).
 Money, food and Biblical texts, if not the subject of explanatory comments, will be omitted as too repetitive and bulky.